 - Vascular reconstruction surgery to improve blood flow to or reduce blood leakage from the penis and surrounding structures.
 This procedure works in very few cases and is currently not recommended.

-Implants, or prostheses, help restore firmness for many men with ED.
+Implants, or prostheses, help restore firmness for many people with ED.
 There are two types:

 Malleable implants are a pair of bendable rods placed inside the penis.
 You manually move your penis, and therefore rods, into a position suitable for sex.
 Such implants do not affect penis size.